-Titus Vineyards 2017 Sauvignon Blanc: I found a soft, appealing Sauvignon Blanc with flavors of apple and florals.
+Titus Vineyards 2017 Sauvignon Blanc: I found a soft, appealing Sauvignon Blanc with apple flavors and florals.
 The addition of a tiny percentage of Viognier integrates the winemaking it a stand out for this variety.

 Brooks Wines 2017 Amycas is an aromatic blend of Riesling, Gewürztraminer, Muscat, Pinot Blanc, and Pinot Gris.
 Amycas means amicable, and this flavorful Alsace style blend integrates its composition superbly with aromas and flavors of citrus and flowers.

 Amalaya White 2018, a blend of primarily Torrontés and Riesling, features a crisp, refreshing, yet aromatic wine that exemplifies summer.
 On the nose, I found grapefruit and citrus, especially lemon, accented by florals.
 On the palate, grapefruit and tropical notes were enhanced by white florals.

 Smith-Madrone 2016 Riesling: The grapes grow on steep hillsides in the Spring Mountain District, similar to those in the German Riesling regions like Mosel.
 Aromas of white flowers and citrus give way to flavors of lime, stone fruits, and pear.
 I found a very dry Alsatian-styled Riesling that is bright and lively with some creaminess and minerality.

 Crawford Family Wines Albarino 2017: With flavors of stone fruit, the wine delivers a clean, fresh finish.